-AT&T to launch 4G LTE-equipped Samsung Galaxy Note 8.0 'in the coming weeks'Alex Wagner - Deputy Managing Editor, News Desk
+AT&T to launch 4G LTE-equipped Samsung Galaxy Note 8.0 'in the coming weeks'Alex Wagner - Editorial Director of News and Content

 Just a couple of months after the Wi-Fi-only Samsung Galaxy Note 8.0 launched in the U.S., it's been revealed that a cellular-enabled model will soon be available as well.
 AT&T just announced that it plans to offer its own 4G LTE-capable version of the tablet, with a launch slated to happen sometime "in the coming weeks."
 There's no word yet on how much the S Pen-equipped tablet will cost once it arrives on AT&T's shelves.